 Guide to Savannah

 One of the country's oldest planned cities, Savannah is full of reasons to visit.
-Here are a few quick tips for things to do, places to stay, great restaurants and events you'll love.
+Here are a few quick tips for fun things to do in Savannah, places to stay, great restaurants and events you'll love.

 Savannah, Georgia, one of America's first planned cities, is a Southern escape nestled on Georgia's coastline.
 In this historic city, art, architecture, trendy boutiques, electrifying entertainment and haunted stories all create an experience unmatched anywhere else.